Geosoft2/geosoft2-2018/spatial-similarity-calculations/handout.md

   text](https://github.com/bennidietz/geosoft2-2018/blob/master/spatial-similarity-calculations/pictures/InfluenceOfGeometry.PNG?raw=true "")

-### **Note:**
+### Note:
-- _asymmetric relations_: relations apply between line objects and region objects but not between a region and a line ➢  region can be left of directed line that coincident with part of its boundary, but without an external reference frame a line cannot be left-of any region
+- _asymmetric relations_: relations apply between line objects and region objects but not between a region and a line

+  ➢  region can be left of directed line that is coincident with part of its boundary, but without an external reference frame a line cannot be left-of any region

 ## 3.2 Directional: